 With a restricted blood supply, your heart labours to keep beating, causing horrible chest pain from angina.
-When one of the coronary arteries becomes completely blocked, you are at a greater risk of a heart attack.

-80 to 90 per cent of heart disease cases are influenced by our lifestyle - mainly unhealthy diets loaded with 'bad' (mainly meat and dairy) fats, smoking, little exercise and too much booze (WHO, 2017).

-There are two main types of cholesterol:

-- High density lipoprotein (HDL) is known as 'good' cholesterol because it collects excess cholesterol and carries it from the arteries to the liver for disposal - Low density lipoprotein (LDL) is referred to as 'bad' cholesterol because if there is an excess in the bloodstream, it is deposited along artery walls.

-Cholesterol is solely in animal foods (meat, fish, eggs, dairy and so on) but there is none in any plant foods.
+When one of the coronary arteries becomes completely blocked, you are at a very high risk of a heart attack.
+80 per cent of heart disease cases are influenced by our lifestyle - mainly unhealthy diets loaded with 'bad' (mainly meat and dairy) fats, smoking, little exercise and too much booze (Rippe, 2019).
+The cholesterol in your blood comes from two sources: the food you eat and your liver.
+Your liver makes all the cholesterol you need, so it is not needed in your diet.
+There are two main types of cholesterol: - High density lipoprotein (HDL) is known as 'good' cholesterol because it collects excess cholesterol and carries it from the arteries to the liver for breakdown - Low density lipoprotein (LDL) is referred to as 'bad' cholesterol because if there is an excess in the bloodstream, it is deposited along artery walls.
+This is linked to higher risk for heart disease and stroke Dietary cholesterol is only found in animal foods (meat, fish, shellfish, eggs, dairy and so on), there is none in any plant foods.
 Even fat-rich plants such as avocados, nuts and seeds do not contain any cholesterol.

-Consuming cholesterol-rich foods can increase the body's levels of cholesterol to some extent but much more problematic is the effect of eating animal protein and saturated animal fats, found in dairy, hard cheeses, cream, ice cream, milk chocolate and butter, red and white meats, fish and eggs as well as coconut and palm oil.
+Consuming cholesterol-rich foods can increase the body's levels of cholesterol to some extent but much more problematic is the effect of eating animal protein and saturated animal fats, mainly found in dairy products, such as hard cheeses, cream, ice cream, milk chocolate and butter; red and white meats, fish and eggs as well as coconut and palm oil.
+This is because eating too much animal protein, saturated (and hydrogenated) fats stop the liver from being able to remove 'bad' LDL cholesterol from the blood, causing cholesterol levels to rise.
+Vegetable protein tends to have the opposite effect and soya and oats, for example, can dramatically lower cholesterol levels.
+One study compared the effect of eating either 50 grams of butter or vegetable oils daily for four weeks (Khaw et al., 2018).
+In participants who ate butter, total and bad cholesterol levels shot up compared to the other group.
 A review of 112 studies, published in the Journal of the American Heart Association found that replacing one to two servings of animal protein every day with plant protein (mainly soya, nuts and pulses) reduced cholesterol and could help lower the risk of heart disease and stroke (Li et al., 2017).

-Manufactured hydrogenated fats in 'junk' foods are also a serious problem.

-Animal protein, saturated and hydrogenated fats stimulate the body's own cholesterol production.
-Vegetable protein tends to have the opposite effect and soya and oats, for example, can dramatically lower cholesterol levels.

 As with the other diseases I refer to, heart disease is largely caused by our lifestyle.
 The World Health Organisation say bluntly 'civilisation kills!' - a massive 80 to 90 per cent of heart disease is influenced by our lifestyle (WHO, 2014).
-They give the main four causes as: tobacco use, unhealthy diet, physical inactivity and the harmful use of alcohol (WHO, 2017).

-OSTEOPOROSIS DAIRY DAMNS DEM BONES

-The myth about people needing calcium from cow's milk is so pervasive that you'd think vegans were boneless blobs, wobbling around the floor!
+In particular: tobacco use, unhealthy diet, physical inactivity and the harmful use of alcohol.
+OSTEOPOROSIS DAIRY DAMNS DEM BONES The myth about people needing calcium from cow's milk is so pervasive that you'd think vegans were boneless blobs, wobbling around the floor!
 This is the crème de la crème (excuse the pun) of myths from the dairy industry: we, but especially our children, must have cow's milk for strong bones and teeth.